darshanmarathe/darshanmarathe/Roadmap.md

     myElem.innerHTML = `<div class='card'> ${title} </div>

- and **Source Code Analysis Tools** for e.g. checkmarks are reporting as possible **XSS** attack the tool is right but then how to fix it ?
+ and **Source Code Analysis Tools** for e.g. checkmark are reporting as possible **XSS** attack the tool is right but then how to fix it ?
 Here comes the mkDOM library with a fluent API to help you

     const div = mkDOM('div' , {
     "class":  'card'